 )

 Figure 3.
 Comparison among scenarios of the distances to each residences to its closest public green area.

+This indicator can be used to explore the fullfilment of WHO recommendations, which recommend that all citizens should have a green area larger than 0,5 ha closer than 300 metres (WHO, 2017).
+This can be achieved by adjusting the argument min_area used to calculate the indicator that filters all the green areas smaller than the value provided to the argument.

 Code snippet 14: Estimation of NO 2 sequestration in all three scenarios